surveyjs/surveyjs-mongodb-grafana/nlp-service/readme.md

 # Natural Language Processing (NLP) Service

 A FastAPI-based NLP service that analyzes survey text responses and extracts insights using a variety of natural language processing techniques.
-This service enables integration between SurveyJS and Grafana.
+This service provides NLP capabilities as part of the overall integration between SurveyJS and Grafana.

 ## Key Features